LordRusk/SAI/README.md

 Thats it, you are on your way to the laziest Arch install of your life.

 # Notes\\ToDo
-  - LPI Has been fully moved to slmenu, the old dialog supported LPI can be here [here](https://www.github.com/LordRusk/old_LPI), Though it will not be updated from this point on.
+  - LPI Has been fully moved to slmenu, the old dialog supported LPI can be here [here](https://www.github.com/LordRusk/old_LPI), Though it will not be supported from this point on.
   - LPI only supports EFI booting right now, when I get around to it I will add non EFI support.

 # FAQ